 VentureBeat

 VentureBeat's mission is to be a digital townsquare for technical decision makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
-We invite you to become a member of our community, to access:
+We invite you to become a member of our community, to access:- up-to-date information on the subjects of interest to you,

-• our newsletters
+- our newsletters

-• gated thought-leader content and discounted access to our prized events, such as Transform
+- gated thought-leader content and discounted access to our prized events, such as Transform

-• networking features, and more.
+- networking features, and more.

 Developer Epic Games is using a classic strategy to build up excitement for FortniteChapter 2.
 The studio is hoping that the absence of its free-to-play battle royale shooter will make players' hearts grow fonder.
 And it seems like it's working.
 Fans are engaging with the mystery of why they cannot play Fortnite.